joan-gomara/Droptrip/README.md

 # Droplet journey v0.41
-A game for the final degree project at the Open University of Catalonia (UOC). \
+A game for the final degree project at the Open University of Catalonia (UOC).
-Flat style.

 ## Changelog
 - Creació de menús.